If you are craving smooth skin with an even skin tone, you are probably also wondering how to get rid of dark spots.

 These tips can complement the remedies and give you better results.

-Infographic Excerpt: Home Remedies To Get Rid Of Facial Dark Spots
+Infographic: Home Remedies To Get Rid Of Facial Dark Spots

 Sun exposure, certain medications, or hormonal imbalances may lead to hyperpigmentation or dark spots on different patches on the face.
 There are three main types of dark spots, namely, melasma, post-inflammatory hyperpigmentation, and lentigines.
 To get rid of dark spots, you can apply home remedies involving the use of lemon juice, parsley, aloe vera, orange peel, turmeric, or cucumber.
-Other treatment options include laser therapy, microdermabrasion, and chemical peeling.
+Other treatment options include laser treatments, microdermabrasion, and chemical peeling.
 To prevent dark spots, use sunscreen with a minimum SPF value of 40, protect your face by wearing sunglasses or wide-brimmed hats, and treat acne immediately.

 Frequently Asked Questions